kore4lyf/notes/agile-software-developer.md

 - VUCA: Volatility, Uncertainty, Complexity, Ambiguity
 - Waterfall Methodology: A methodology of product development that starts by breaking down project tasks into linear sequential phases or stages where each subsequent stage depends on the successful delivery of the previous ones
 - WIP (Work in Progress): The work that has been started but not yet completed
+- Agile Umbrella: A term that refers to the various Agile Frameworks that follow the Agile Manifesto's values and principles
+- Scrum: Scrum is one of the most popular Agile frameworks for developing complex products, with an emphasis on value delivery
+- Scrum Pillars: Transparency, Inspection, Adaptation
+- Scrum Values: Focus, Courage, Openness, Commitment, Respect
+- Sprint: A Sprint in Scrum is a repeatable fixed time-box iteration during which a minimum shippable product is delivered
+- Burndown Chart: A visual representation of work left to do versus time in an iteration
+- Burnup Chart: A visual representation of work completed versus time in an iteration
+- Ceremonies: Meetings that are leveraged to ultimately ensure that everyone associated with the project is in-sync
+- Daily Stand Up: A ceremony to create a short term plan for the next 24 hours
+- Definition of Done: The agreed-upon deliverables that must be completed before a user story can be completed
+- Product Backlog: A prioritized list of Features that an Agile team needs to work on to achieve a specific outcome
+- Product Increment: The collection of backlog items to be completed during an iteration
+- Project Vision Ceremony: A ceremony is where the business leaders identify the business need the project’s product deliverable is intended to achieve; the agenda is to discuss the project goals
+- Release Planning Ceremony: A ceremony where the Agile Team develops a Release Plan that defines when a collection of functionality will be delivered to the customer base
+- Sprint Backlog: The prioritized items that the PO has designated for the Sprint
+- Sprint Planning Ceremony: A ceremony is where the Agile Team self-organizes and plans out the work that has been prioritized by the Product Owner
+- Sprint Review/Demo: A ceremony where the Agile Team demonstrates the Sprint’s incremental work to the Product Owner, as well as possibly other business representatives
+- Velocity Chart: A chart that shows what the team has delivered in each iteration
+- Cumulative Flow Diagram: A diagram that shows the total amount of WIP and how quickly projects are being completed
+- Flow: How work items in a process move through the various stages of development
+- Kanban Board: A visual representation of the Agile team's work at various stages with a separate column for each stage
+- Kanban: A lightweight Agile Framework that has its roots in Lean Principles
+- Lean Development: A process to eliminate Muda by leveraging innovative solutions to reduce cycle time and cost Continuous
+- Integration: A process that combines all of the coding components of a software build to verify that it compiles and works as a collective codebase
+- Iteration Backlog: A list of clearly defined user stories, which the Agile team has committed to delivering in the iteration
+- Metaphor: A set of easy-to-remember standard naming conventions used in XP to facilitate communication
+- Planning Games: Another name for planning in XP, including release planning and iteration planning
+- Test-Driven Development: A process where each small release is thoroughly tested prior to being released to production
+- XP (Extreme Programming): An Agile Framework with a strong focus on technical excellence and best practices in software development